bbyars/mountebank/README.md

 Just point your application under test to mountebank instead of the real dependency, and test like you would with traditional stubs and mocks.

-mountebank will tell you that he supports every protocol ever invented, and a few lying in the weeds.
-He will swear that he supports bindings in every language known to humanity.
-Some of the implementations are lagging, but worry not, for his team of open source developers is legion.

 At the moment, the following protocols are supported:
 * http
 * https